openframeworks/ofSite/_documentation/graphics/ofTrueTypeFont.markdown

 Loads the font specified by filename, allows you to control size, aliasing, and other parameters.

 loads a font, and allows you to set the following parameters: the filename, the size, if the font is anti-aliased, if it has a full character set, if you need it to have contours (for getStringPoints) and parameters that control the simplification amount for those contours and the dpi of the font.

 default (without dpi), non-full char set, anti aliased, 96 dpi

-***return:***
+Parameters:
+filename The name of the font file to load. fontsize The size in pixels to load the font.
+_bAntiAliased true if the font should be anti-aliased.
+_bFullCharacterSet true if the full character set should be cached. makeContours true if the vector contours should be cached. simplifyAmt the amount to simplify the vector contours.
+Larger number means more simplified. dpi the dots per inch used to specify rendering size.
-    true if the font was loaded correctly.
+Returns: true if the font was loaded correctly.